 The Role of a Caregiver

 A caregiver is trained to provide special care to an elderly individual or one with special needs.
-A caregiver has a combination of education and experience working with Alzheimer’s or dementia, Parkinson’s, paralysis, cerebral palsy, and many other conditions.
+A caregiver typically has a combination of education and experience working with Alzheimer’s or dementia, Parkinson’s, paralysis, cerebral palsy, and many other medical conditions.
 Their primary responsibility is to attend to the personal care needs of your loved one.

 The Service Diamond Provides